Residency Leadership

 About Me

-Joseph V. Campellone, MD, is the Program Director for the Neurology Residency Program.
-He has been with Cooper University Health Care since 1996.
+Joseph V. Campellone, MD, has been with Cooper University Health Care since 1996.
 He is medical director of the Electromyography Laboratory, and is board-certified in neurology, neuromuscular disease, and electrodiagnostic medicine.

 As a professor of neurology at Cooper Medical School of Rowan University (CMSRU), Dr. Campellone has great interest in education.
 He was previously the director of the neurology clerkship for Robert Wood Johnson Medical School and for CMSRU.
 He was a recipient of the UMDNJ Foundation “Excellence in Teaching” award.
 He is a small group facilitator for Scholar’s workshop and M3 Director at CMSRU.